sungnga/practice/reactjs/README.md

     - the output is only determined by the input.
 What it returns, it is only determined by the things that get passed in
     - it doesn't use anything else from outside of the function scope and it doesn't change anything outside of the function scope either
     - we don't want to change variables outside of the reducer's scope
-    - and we don't want to rely on values from variables outise of the reducer's scope
+    - and we don't want to rely on values from variables outside of the reducer's scope
     - we just want to use the input the state and the action to return the new state value
 2. Never change state or action
     - mutating the state directly is going to have undesired effects